In this post, I benchmark the performance of Kourier against Rust’s Hyper and Go’s net/http.

 The results show that Kourier is a performance powerhouse, capable of processing 12.1 million HTTP requests per second on an AMD Ryzen 5 1600, an 8-year-old mid-range processor, using only half of its cores (wrk uses the other half).
-The results set a new standard for HTTP servers, leaving the highest-performing frameworks in the dust.
+The results set a new standard for HTTP servers, leaving the highest-performing frameworks far behind.

 I use an approach based on TechEmpower’s plaintext benchmark.
 “Hello World” HTTP benchmarks are relevant because a lot of code is exercised between receiving a network data payload and calling a registered HTTP handler, and it is that code that I want to benchmark.

-Although Kourier is truly a wonder of software engineering and delivers never-before-seen performance, many frameworks sacrifice HTTP conformance to be faster.
+Although Kourier leaves all publicly available servers far behind, many frameworks sacrifice HTTP conformance to make it easier to implement their HTTP parser, which has the side effect of making them faster.
 In another post, I show that Kourier is much more HTTP syntax-compliant than Rust/Hyper and Go/http.

-I also benchmarked, in another post, the memory consumption when the servers are put under high load, where I show that Kourier consumes 4.7x less memory than Rust/Hyper and 7.7x less memory than Go/http.
+I also benchmarked, in another post, the memory consumption when the servers are put under high load and showed that Kourier consumes significantly less memory than Rust/Hyper and Go/http.

 # Kourier.
 The server listens on port 3275